Spinach Chicken Curry: 7 Healing Benefits of This High Protein Indian Recipe (2025 Guide)

 If you’ve ever craved a comforting non-veg curry that won’t upset your gut, this one’s for you.

-This spinach chicken curry is my go-to when I need something nourishing, high in protein, and easy to digest — without the heavy masalas, onion, garlic, or dairy overload that usually triggers bloating.
+This chicken curry is my go-to when I need something nourishing, high in protein, and easy to digest — without the heavy masalas, onion, garlic, or dairy overload that usually triggers bloating.

 It’s packed with spinach, ginger, turmeric, and lean chicken — all ingredients known for their anti-inflammatory and gut-supportive benefits.